Ivanti Voice has many parts, and therefore, many workspaces.

 •Reset password: Allows the caller to reset their Microsoft Windows domain password.

-•Run quick action: Allows Ivanti Voice to execute a quick action in Service Manager.
+•Run quick action: Allows Ivanti Voice to execute a quick action in Neurons for ITSM.

 Ivanti Voice includes a default application that provides an example of these capabilities.
 It utilizes the following application flow:

-1.Identifies the caller based on their caller ID in Service Manager using the phone number from the employee record.
+1.Identifies the caller based on their caller ID in Neurons for ITSM using the phone number from the employee record.
 If the system cannot identify the caller based on the caller ID, the user must provide their login ID.

 2.After the system identifies the caller, the system checks to see if the user has any open incidents.

 •If the caller has an open incident, the system asks the caller if they are calling about this incident and if they want to speak to an agent about it.

 •If the caller responds yes, the system routes the call to an available agent with priority given to the incident customer.
 The system automatically opens the incident on the computer of the agent who accepts the call.
 This is called a screen pop.